Atharv9363/weather_app/README.md

 ## Deployment

-The application is deployed on AWS, ensuring it is accessible from any device with an internet connection.
+The application is deployed on a cloud platform, ensuring it is accessible from any device with an internet connection.

 ## Future Improvements